Twin Waters

 Population growth drivers in Twin Waters are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Looking at population projections moving forward, a population increase just below the median of national non-metropolitan areas is expected, with Twin Waters (SA2) expected to grow by 270 persons to reach approximately 3,359 people by 2041 based on aggregated SA2-level projections, reflecting a gain of 10.3% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+Population projections indicate an expected increase just below the median of national non-metropolitan areas, with the suburb expected to grow by 282 persons to 2041, reflecting a gain of approximately 10.5% over the 17 years.

 Frequently Asked Questions - Population